- Best ways to prevent catalytic converter theft

 If you operate a small fleet, consider obstructing access to vehicles with high ground clearance by parking lower vehicles close by.
 Also, keep an eye out for anyone who seems to be working underneath cars nearby, they could very well be scouting out their next target vehicle.

-Catalytic converters and crime: Your questions answered
+Catalytic converter theft: Your questions answered

 Catalytic converters have been fitted to car exhausts as standard for almost 30 years to reduce harmful emissions of hydrocarbons, carbon monoxide and nitrogen oxides into the atmosphere.
 The metals act as catalysts (as the name suggests) and convert the harmful gases into water vapour and less harmful emissions.
 Before the arrival of catalytic converters, exhaust fumes would exit the exhaust pipe with no filtering at all.